-I placed myself at the intersection lines
+I placed myself at the intersection lines.

 The most common guide in creating a good composition is the Rule of Thirds.
 The rule of thirds is about using two horizontal and two vertical lines dividing the frame into nine equal rectangles.

-These lines are our guide to produce more eye-appealing images.
+These lines are our guide to producing more eye-appealing images.
 To create remarkable photographs, we must put the subject at the intersection of any of these lines.
 The negative space created by placing the subject at one of the points balances the image.

 Leading Lines is another element or technique in photography used to give emphasis, tell a story, and create a connection between two objects.

-Corridor beams acted as the leading lines
+Corridor beams acted as the leading lines.

 Did you notice how the lines in the image above helped your vision find me as the subject?